Dan Locklair

 Dan Locklair (born 1949) is an American composer.
-He holds the position of Composer-in-Residence at Wake Forest University in Winston-Salem, North Carolina where he is also a Professor of Music.
-Locklair has written numerous works ranging from organ solos to compositions for full orchestra, but he is most often noted for his sacred music.
+He holds the position of Composer-in-Residence and Professor of Music, Emeritus, at Wake Forest University in Winston-Salem, North Carolina.
+His output includes symphonic works, a ballet, an opera and numerous solo, vocal and choral compositions.
+He is often noted for his sacred music, but has also composed many secular works.